 Summary

 Dent disease is a rare genetic kidney disorder characterized by spillage of small proteins in the urine, increased levels of calcium in the urine, kidney calcifications (nephrocalcinosis), recurrent episodes of kidney stones (nephrolithiasis) and chronic kidney disease.
 Dent disease affects males almost exclusively.
 Symptoms usually appear during childhood, but some individuals may be undiagnosed well into adulthood.
-In some cases, the disorder will progressively worsen causing severe kidney disease; in other cases affected individuals only experience mild or moderate disease into old age.
-Kidney disease can progressively worsen until the kidneys stop functioning (end-stage renal failure), although this usually does not occur until 30 to 50 years of age or later and will not occur at all in some individuals.
+In some cases, the disorder may progressively worsen causing chronic kidney disease; in other cases affected individuals only experience mild or moderate disease into old age.
+Kidney disease can progressively worsen until the kidneys stop functioning (renal failure), although this usually does not occur until 30 to 50 years of age or later and will not occur at all in some individuals.
 Dent disease can be broken down into two subtypes.
 Dent disease type 1 is characterized by the previously-mentioned kidney symptoms.
 Dent disease type 2 is characterized by the same kidney symptoms, but individuals may have additional symptoms including mild intellectual disability, eye involvement or diminished muscle tone (hypotonia).
-Dent disease type 1 is caused by mutations in the CLCN5 gene.
+Dent disease type 1 is caused by changes (mutations) in the CLCN5 gene.
 Dent disease type 2 is caused by mutations in the OCRL1 gene.
 Both of these genes are located on the X chromosome.
 These mutations may be inherited or occur randomly with no previous family history of the disorder (spontaneously).
 Dent disease is fully expressed only in males, although some females who carry the gene may develop mild manifestations such as spillage of small proteins in the urine, increased levels of calcium in the urine, or rarely kidney stones.

 Introduction

 Dent disease was first reported in the medical literature in 1964 by Drs.
 Dent and Friedman who described two unrelated boys with rickets.
 The disorder was eventually fully described by Dr. Oliver Wrong in 1990 who named the disease after his colleague and mentor Dr. Dent.
 Over the years Dent disease was referred to by other names including X-linked recessive nephrolithiasis with renal failure, X-linked recessive hypercalciuric hypophosphatemic rickets, and idiopathic low-molecular-weight proteinuria with hypercalciuria and nephrocalcinosis.
 Generally, Dent disease is now broken into type 1 and type 2 based upon the specific genetic mutation present.
-There are other individuals with Dent disease who lack mutations of these two genes (non 1/ non 2).
+There are other individuals with Dent disease who lack known mutations of these two genes (non 1/ non 2).

 The specific symptoms and severity of Dent disease can vary dramatically, even among individuals within the same family.
 Although researchers have been able to establish a clear syndrome with characteristic or “core” symptoms, much about these disorders is not fully understood.
 Several factors including the small number of identified cases, the lack of large clinical studies, and the possibility of other genes influencing the disorders prevent physicians from developing a complete picture of associated symptoms and prognosis.